devbsmalls/Forking-Pasta/README.md

 # Forking-Pasta
-A clock face style daily schedule app for watchOS and iOS.
+A clock-face style daily schedule app for watchOS 2 and iOS 9.

 The original RubyMotion source code is available in the rubymotion branch.